• Skip to primary navigation

 • A sharp pencil (for marking on paper)

-• In the next few steps, I am going to show you how different sized cupcake casings will require different sized wrapper templates.
+• In the next few steps, I am going to show you how different sized cupcake liners will require different sized wrapper templates.

-• We start with the standard casing.
-Cut a straight line from the top to the bottom of the casing as shown below.
+• We start with the standard liners.
+Cut a straight line from the top to the bottom of the liner as shown below.

 A gold cupcake casing with the side slit.